skmonjur/Seerah/index.md

                         <li>Including Abu Talib and Khadeeja and their children go through severe pain for not having adequate food and supplies</li>
                         <li>Amazing stories of companions are heard on how they used to live on very little during this time</li>
                         <li>How Prophet (pbuh) might have been feeling for putting his (phuh) in this and not being able to do anything for them subhanAllah!</li>
-                        <li>Insects ate everyting on the treaty that stated the boycott excepth the word in the name of Allah (God) which was kep inside Kabah (ref required)</li>
+                        <li>Insects ate everyting on the treaty that stated the boycott excepth the word in the name of Allah (God) which was kept inside Kabah (ref required)</li>
                      </ul>
                      </p>
                   </div>